 Funicular Marina Grande - Capri

-- Departures: every 15 minutes (more frequently in rush hour and high season).
+- Departures: every 15 minutes (more often at peak times).

-Buses run every 15/20 minutes, more frequently in high season
+Usually, bus routes run every 15/20 minutes, though more often in high season.

 - Capri-Marina Piccola - 10 minutes